Rarotonga, 2010

 • health problems such physical malnutrition, exacerbation of pre-existing psychiatric problems, loss of drug cards.

 I have been impressed by a common shock reaction of many claimants coming to social assistance systems from a middle-class background.
 They find the administrative demands of a life on social assistance to be degrading and intrusive to the point of indignation.
 As to the welfare and ODSP income support rates - I can recall the exact exasperated exclamation: "My God, how do they expect people to live on this?", from so many such clients.
-In my experience it is usually recipients who were formerly middle class that commit most ODSP fraud, the problem being that their indignation and lack of expectation of consequences (thinking of ODSP fraud like most middle class people think of tax fraud) can lead them into temptation (typically non-declaration of collateral income sources such as other pensions).
-Such attitudes render them ripe for criminal fraud exposure - which can be emotionally devastating for them.
+In my experience it is usually recipients who were formerly middle class that commit most ODSP fraud, the problem being that their indignation and lack of expectation of consequences (them thinking of ODSP fraud like most middle class people think of tax fraud) can lead them into temptation (typically non-declaration of collateral income sources such as other pensions or earnings).
+Such attitudes render them ripe for criminal fraud exposure - which can be emotionally and socially devastating for them.
 Recipients having a cultural familiarity with social assistance (ie. the chronically poor) are usually more realistic and matter of fact with their duties, making them more honest and usually easier to serve.

 2. Terminology